srnichols/StampsPattern/docs/THREE_STEP_DEPLOYMENT_GUIDE.md

 - Tags on the resource group are for metadata only; permissions must be set via Azure RBAC or Key Vault access policies.
 - Ensure the management portal has access to required secrets and resources.
 - Adjust parameter values and secrets as needed for your environment.
+- APIM Sync behavior: `-AutoRunApimSync` is safe-by-default.
+It will not run for `prod` and will only auto-map secondaries using standard Azure endpoints (`*.azure-api.net`).
+If you plan to use custom domains for APIM, run `./scripts/apim-sync.ps1` manually and provide explicit names.
+- SQL cost controls: you can tune SQL Database cost from `AzureArchitecture/main.parameters.json` using `sqlDatabaseSkuTier` and `sqlDatabaseSkuName`.
+Defaults are environment-aware: S0 for non-prod, S1 for prod.
+Override as needed.
+- APIM cost controls: the templates use Developer tier for non-prod and Premium for prod.
+For a low-cost multi-region demo, multiple Developer instances are fronted by Front Door; `-AutoRunApimSync` can sync APIs/policies between regions in non-prod.

 ---
 ## Special Parameters for Repeated Deployments